- Transportation Permits HOME

 Length = 90' - 0" max.

-Repetitive permits with load(s) are valid for one-way travel only.
-A separate permit might be required for the unladen return trip if the vehicle is extralegal in length.
+Another permit might be required for the return trip if the unladen vehicle is of extralegal size.

 Contact Permits staff for questions about transportation permits.